yellowdog/python-examples/README.md

 # Configuration

 By default, the operation of all commands is configured using a **TOML** configuration file.
+TOML v1.1.0 is supported, allowing multi-line tables, etc.

 The configuration file has three possible sections:

 1. A `common` section that contains required security properties for interacting with the YellowDog platform, sets the Namespace in which YellowDog assets and objects are created, and a Tag that is used for tagging and naming assets and objects.
 2. A `workRequirement` section that defines the properties of Work Requirements to be submitted to the YellowDog platform.
 3. A `workerPool` section that defines the properties of Provisioned Worker Pools to be created using the YellowDog platform.
+(This can be substitued by a `computeRequirement` section if instance provisioning is all that's required.)

 There is a documented template TOML file provided in [config-template.toml](config-template.toml), containing the main properties that can be configured.